-The Education course at Cambridge is undergoing changes for entry from October 2017 onwards.
+Education is one of the most powerful means for change and growth in the modern world.
+If you’re interested in the psychology, politics or social and cultural contexts of education and learning, you can study it on our Education course.
 Below are some guidelines, but we strongly recommend you take the opportunity of coming to one of our Open Days and discussing the course with the Director of Studies, Dr Morag Morrison-Helme.

 The course at Cambridge is a rigorous and rewarding interdisciplinary degree.
 You will follow one of three tracks, combining in-depth study of a particular field of interest with an examination of wider educational and social issues.